 The motion model (a) is already implemented in the provided framework.
-In exercise 1, you implemented the measurement model (b).

-To complete the particle filter framework you will have to complete the file resample.m by implementing stochastic universal sampling.
+In exercise sheet 07, you implemented the measurement model (b), which is also already implemented in the stub.
+For (c), you have to complete the file resample.m by implementing stochastic universal sampling.

-Exercise 4: Visualization
+Exercise 3: Visualization

-In Exercise 2 (a) you described three ways to obtain a single state estimate from the particle cloud.
-Implement one of these methods in the file mean\position.m, which is used to draw the pose of the robot in the visualization.

-Note: You can use the function average\angle.

-You can generate an animation from the saved images using ffmpeg or mencoder.
-With ffmpeg you can use the following command to generate the animation from inside the plots folder:
+In Exercise 1 (a) you described three ways to obtain a single state estimate from the particle cloud.
+Implement one of these methods in the file mean_position.m, which is used to draw the pose of the robot in the visualization.
+Note: You can use the function average_angle.
+With ffmpeg you can use the following command to generate an animation from inside the plots folder:

-ffmpeg -r 10 -b 500000 -i pf\%03d.png pf.mp4
+ffmpeg -r 10 -b 500000 -i pf%03d.png pf.mp4